Dragon's Lair (1983 video game): Development

 The game was animated by veteran Disney animator and The Secret of NIMH director Don Bluth and his studio.
 The game had a development budget of US$3 million and took seven months to complete.
 Since the studio could not afford to hire any models, the animators used photos from Playboy magazines for inspiration for the character Princess Daphne.
 The animators also used their own voices for all the characters instead of hiring voice actors in order to keep costs down, although it does feature one professional voice actor, Michael Rye, as the narrator in the attract sequence (he is also the narrator for Space Ace and Dragon's Lair II: Time Warp).
 The voice of Princess Daphne was portrayed by Vera Lanpher, who was head of the clean-up department at the time.
-Dirk the Daring's voice belongs to film editor Dan Molina, who later went on to perform the bubbling sound effects for another animated character, Fish Out of Water, from 2005's Disney film Chicken Little, which he also edited.
-Dirk shrieks or makes other noises on numerous occasions but speaks words only twice.
-First, he mutters "Uh, oh" when the platform begins to recede during the fire-swinging sequence, then he exclaims "Wow!" when first entering the Dragon's Lair and laying eyes on the slumbering Princess Daphne.
+Dirk the Daring's voice was provided by film editor Dan Molina, who later went on to perform the bubbling sound effects for another animated character, Fish Out of Water, from the 2005 Disney film Chicken Little, which he also edited.
 The music and many sound effects were scored and performed by Chris Stone at EFX Systems in Burbank.
 Bryan Rusenko and Glen Berkovitz were the recording engineers.
-The 43 second "Attract Loop" was recorded in a straight 18-hour session.
+The 43-second "Attract Loop" was recorded in a straight 18-hour session.
 Featured instruments, all keyboards, were the E-mu Emulator and Memorymoog.